-We, together with our executive officers, have been named as defendants in three complaints (one of which also names our directors as defendants) relating to alleged materially false and misleading statements regarding the legality of our business operations in China, among other things.
+We, together with our executive officers, have been named as defendants in three complaints (one of which also names our directors as defendants) relating to running an alleged illegal multilevel marketing business in China and making alleged materially false and misleading statements regarding the legality of our business operations in China, among other things.
 These complaints seek an indeterminate amount of damages, and one of the complaints also seeks various equitable remedies.
 Notwithstanding potentially applicable insurance coverage, these complaints, or others filed alleging similar facts, could result in monetary or other penalties that may adversely affect our operating results and financial condition.
 Moreover, the negative publicity stemming from these complaints and the allegations they make could harm our business and operations.
 Accordingly, any adverse determination against us in these suits, or even the allegations contained in the suits regardless of whether they are ultimately found to be without merit, could harm our business, operations and financial condition.